kata-containers/kata-containers/Stable-Branch-Strategy.md

 ###  Frequency
 Minor releases are less frequent in order to provide a more stable baseline for users.
-They are currently running on a six week cadence.
-As the Kata Containers code base matures it is expected this will become a much longer duration.
+They are currently running on a twelve week cadence.
+As the Kata Containers code base has reached a certain level of maturity, we have increased the cadence from six weeks to twelve weeks.
 The release schedule can be seen on the [release rotation wiki page](https://github.com/kata-containers/community/wiki/Release-Team-Rota).

 ### Compatibility